Published on: June 17, 2013

 Areas of focus: Condominium Litigation and Real Estate Litigation

-Ed’s dedication to the field of condominium law goes beyond his representation of condominium and homeowner associations.
-In 2011 Ed was inducted in the prestigious national Community Association College of Community Association Lawyers (CCAL).
+Ed was inducted in the prestigious national Community Association College of Community Association Lawyers (CCAL).
 In 2017, Ed was elected to the CCAL Board of Governors and has recently been named President-Elect of CCAL.
 Ed’s Presidency will begin on January 1, 2020.
 Additionally, Ed serves on the CCAL Law Seminar Planning and is its former Chair and is currently the co-chair of CCAL’s amicus committee, which files friend of court briefs in significant condominium and homeowner association cases across the country.
-Ed has also recently been elected to a second term on the Board of Directors for the Community Association Institute’s New England Chapter, which is a non-profit organization established to represent the interests of condominiums and homeowners associations through advocacy and education.
-Ed is also Co-Chair of the Rhode Island CAI’s Legislative Action Committee, through which he has played an instrumental role in drafting and securing the passage of two pieces of legislation benefitting condominiums in Rhode Island.
-Ed has also been selected by CAI to draft amicus curiae (friend of the Court) briefs before the Massachusetts and Rhode Island Supreme Courts on condominium specific matters.
+Ed has also recently been elected to a second term on the Board of Directors for the Community Association Institute’s New England Chapter, and is President-Elect for the New England Chapter in 2020.

 - Suffolk University (1991)

 - Suffolk University Law School, cum laude (1994)

 - College of Community Association Lawyers

 - Accepted as a Fellow of the College in 2011